wemiibidun/ledaloh_calculation_page/README.md

 ![GitLab Languages](https://img.shields.io/github/languages/count/wemiibidun/ledaloh_calculation_page)

 ## Ledaloh Calculaton Webpage
-This is a calculations webpage project that I created with HTML, styled with CSS & added a couple of functionalities with Javascript
+This is a calculations webpage project that I created with HTML, styled with CSS & added a couple of functionalities with Javascript.

 ## Table of contents
 * [Project Aim](#project-aim)